-Location / Use: Thermoplastic floor tiles, PVC vinyl floor tiles and unbacked PVC flooring.
-Asbestos paper backed PVC floors.
-Magnesium oxychloride flooring used in WCs, staircases and industrial flooring.
+Thermoplastic floor tiles, PVC vinyl floor tiles, and unbacked PVC flooring.
+Asbestos paper-backed PVC floors.
+Magnesium oxychloride flooring was used in WCs, staircases and industrial settings.
 Reinforced PVC cladding.
-Reinforced plastic and resin used for toilet cisterns, seats, banisters, window seals, lab bench tops.
+Reinforced plastic and resin was used for toilet cisterns, seats, banisters, window seals, and lab bench tops.
 Asbestos bitumen coatings (car body underseals, gutter linings, floor adhesive and wall coverings).

-Asbestos Content and Type / Date Last Used: Thermoplastic floor tiles up to 20% asbestos.
-PVC tiles and flooring normally 7% chrysotile (white) asbestos.
-Magnesium flooring about 2% asbestos.
-Panels and cladding 1 – 10% asbestos.
-Reinforced resins and plastics usually contain 1 – 10% chrysotile (white) asbestos.
-Some amphiboles were used to give improved acid resistance, e.g. car batteries.
-Adhesives may contain up to a few percent chrysotile (white) asbestos, used up to 1992.
-Bitumen coatings normally 8% chrysotile (white) asbestos, again used up to 1992.
+Thermoplastic floor tiles contain up to 20% asbestos.
+PVC tiles and flooring normally contain 7% chrysotile (white) asbestos.
+Magnesium flooring contains about 2% asbestos.
+Panels and cladding contain 1%-10% asbestos.
+Reinforced resins and plastics usually contain 1%-10% chrysotile (white) asbestos.
+Some amphiboles were used to give improved acid resistance – for example in car batteries.
+Adhesives (used up to 1992) may contain up to a few percent chrysotile (white) asbestos.
+Bitumen coatings (used up to 1992) normally contain 8% chrysotile (white) asbestos.

-Ease of Fibre Release and Product Names: Asbestos floor tiles and coverings are unlikely to release fibre under normal service conditions.
-Fibre may be released when material is cut.
-Plastics and resins are unlikely to release fibre and have limited emissions during cutting.
-Bitumen is unlikely to release fibre, however glues and sealants must not be burnt after removal.
+Asbestos floor tiles and coverings are unlikely to release fibre under normal service conditions, but fibre may be released when the material is cut.
+Plastics and resins are unlikely to release fibre, and have limited emissions during cutting.
+Bitumen is unlikely to release fibre – however glues and sealants must not be burned after removal.